 Cybercrime: aka being robbed blind via online transactions when you don’t even know it’s happening until it’s too late.
-If you’re a small business, business or licensee opportunity or franchise owner, or even if you own a distributorship of some kind, chances are you haven’t given cybercrime more than a passing thought, if that.
+If you’re involved in an online digital business opportunity, chances are you haven’t given cybercrime more than a passing thought, if that.
 But think again.

 According to Verizon Communications Inc.’s forensic analysis unit, more than 70% of the 855 data breaches they analyzed last year happened in companies with 100 or fewer employees.
 That’s up from 63% of the breaches analyzed the year prior.

 No doubt about it, cybercrime is on the rise.
 Trouble is many small business owners still don’t think it can happen to them.

 Regrettably, a June 2012 study by The Hartford, a leading worldwide insurance and wealth management services provider, found that an astonishing 85% of small business owners simply don’t believe they could ever be a cybercrime victim.
 And as a result, far too many of them are taking few if any precautions to protect their personal, customer, patient and employee data.